Okelm/okelm.github.io/content/blog/ramda/index.md

 ]
 ```
 #### Vanilla JS
-We don't have much flexibility regarding our JS implementation:
+There’s not much flexibility with the JS implementation:
-- either supply argumnets one by one:
+- either supply the arguments one by one:
 ```js
 const sumJS = sumUpJS(elementList)('requested')
 ```
-- or supply first argument, name the next function, and then call it later with the second argument:
+- or supply the first argument, name the next function, and then call it later with the second argument:

 ```js
 const sumUpElements = sumUpJS(elementList)
 const sum = sumUpElements('requested')
 ```
 #### Ramda
-We can provide all argument at once:
+We can provide all of the arguments at once:
 ```js
 const sum1 = sumUpRamda(elementList, 'requested')
 ```